yshavit/effesvm_j/notes/bytecode.md

 Pops an element from the stack, which must be True or False, and pushes its negation (False or True, respectively).

-### call_Boolean:isTrue @value

-Pops an element from the stack, and pushes a True if it is True, or else a False.
-(In other words, replaces any non-True value with False).

-### call_Boolean:isFalse @value

-Pops an element from the stack, and pushes a True if it is False, or else a False.

 Integer operations
 ----------------------------------------------------------------------------------------